mdio49/Dota2-Match-Analysis/README.md

-# Dota2-Match-Analysis
+# Dota 2 Match Analysis and Prediction Tool
-Dota 2 Match Analysis and Prediction Tool
+A tool that can be used to analyse and predict outcomes of matches in Dota 2.